instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 A "new visitor" is simply a visitor without an Instant Bandit session.

 When the `InstantBandit` component mounts and selects a variant from the active experiment, it reports it to the server.
-This creates a new session for the user on both the server and the client.
+This creates a new session for the visitor on both the server and the client.

-A session identifier, or _SID_ is held by the user in the form of a 1st-party cookie from your domain.
+A session identifier, or _SID_ is held by the visitor in the form of a 1st-party cookie from your domain.

-Sessions are completely anonymous and contain only the information about which variant(s) have been selected for that user.
+Sessions are completely anonymous and contain only the information about which variant(s) have been selected for that visitor.

 Sessions are stored on the server in the configured "sessions backend", which is a Redis-based implementation by default.
 Sessions are also stored client-side, by default in `LocalStorage` in their browser.